 Our kittens go to approved smoke free, indoor only homes and may never be declawed.
 Our kittens have been raised as part of our family and have the sweet, endearing characters that personify this gentle breed.

 Maine Coons are very large, substantial cats.
 They are also very slow to physically mature, not reaching their full size until 4 to 5 years old.
 During their first year in particular, it is advised to follow a few precautions to ensure healthy, proper growth.
-In addition to diet, low impact exercise and activities as well limited jumping heights, will help to prevent injuries or damage to developing bone structures.
-These are common recommendations for large breed puppies, and are also helpful for these large, rapidly growing though slowly maturing cats.
+In addition to a proper diet, limiting jumping heights can help to prevent injuries or damage to developing bone structures.
+A few precautions can be helpful for these large, rapidly growing, though slowly maturing cats.

 When you adopt a CoonAmor Maine Coon kitten, we believe it is a lifetime commitment to a loving new family member.
 We hope you don’t mind the questions we may have about how our kittens will live in their new homes.
 And we are happy to respond to any questions that you may have about these beautiful, gentle giants of the cat world.

-We reserve the right to change our mind about placing our kittens for any reason.
+We reserve the right to change our mind about placing our kittens for any reason and at any time.